Welcome to the Dixcart Audit LLP (“Dixcart”) Privacy Notice (Clients).

-- Identity and Contact Data from publicly availably sources such as Companies House and World-Check.
+- Identity and Contact Data from publicly available sources such as Companies House, SmartSearch and WorldCheck.

 - Financial Data from HM Revenue and Customs.

-- A client for whom we provide payroll or company secretarial services, where you are that client’s employee, director or other officer.
+- A client for whom we provide audit services, where you are that client’s employee, director or other officer.